What is CryptoCurrency Security Standard (CCSS)?

 - 1.03.3.1 The backup must be protected against environmental risks such as fire, flood, and other acts of God.

 - 1.03.4.1 The backup must be protected by access controls that prevent unauthorized parties from accessing it.

 Level 2 CCSS Compliance

-Level 2 offers a higher level of compliance by focusing on key controls and adding further rigour to each of the applicable controls.
+Level 2 offers a higher level of CCSS compliance by adding further rigour to each of the applicable security controls.